usds/case-issue-api/docs/README.md

 the application, and `application-autotest-local.yml` (or `application-autotest.properties` if you dislike YAML) for running tests.

+By default, the development instance (run using `gradle bootRun`) looks for a postgresql server listening on port 5432.
+To override this, export the correct port as the environment variable `CASEISSUES_DB_PORT` (this value will be checked by both docker-compose and Spring Boot).

+By default, we expect to run tests against a different database, which (by default) should be listening on port 5400.
+The port can be overridden using the environment variable `CASEISSUES_TEST_DB_PORT` (which will be checked by both the tests and by docker-compose).
+To use a dockerized database for tests, run

+    docker-compose -f docker-compose.test.yml up -d test-db

 ## Tests and checks

 Gradle has tasks for `test` and `check`.
 The `test` task simply runs all tests in the project.